 When it is caught early, prostate cancer is usually curable.
-However, some men may see a return of their cancer after approximately 5 years.
+However, some men may see a return of their cancer, which can occur many years later.
 Generally, this will be noticed because of a rising PSA, and your doctor may recommend more treatment.
 Here are a few questions to ask your doctor before you decide on your next course.

-- Should I get a bone scan to see if the cancer has spread to my bones?
+- Should I get an imaging scan to see if the cancer has spread to my bones or other organs?

-- Are there any genetic tests I can do that might make me eligible for clinical trials or new, gene-targeted drugs?
+- Are there any tests of my blood or tumor tissue I could have that might make me eligible for clinical trials or new, targeted drugs?

 - What is the likelihood that these treatments could send my cancer into remission again?